relayhub/basil-odm/docs/02_schema.md

 });
 ```

 The initial value of this type field is an object with the initial values of several specified properties.
-For example, in the case of `b.shape({name: b.string()})`, `{name: ''}` is the initial value.
+For example, in the case of `b.shape({ name: b.string() })`, `{ name: '' }` is the initial value.

 ### `arrayOf()`